-Matt Chorley’s first book, Planes, Trains and Toilet Doors: 50 Places That Changed British Politics, will be published by William Collins on October 12 in hardback, ebook and audio.
-It will be illustrated by award-winning political cartoonist Morten Morland.
+Matt Chorley’s first book, Planes, Trains and Toilet Doors: 50 Places That Changed British Politics, was published by William Collins on October 12 in hardback, ebook and audio.
+It is illustrated by award-winning political cartoonist Morten Morland.

 Forget Westminster bust-ups and PMQs, some of the key events that have shaped modern British politics didn’t happen in the cloisters of parliament or Downing Street’s corridors of power, but in car parks, village halls and seaside resorts where the mundane play host to the mighty.
 From Pitt the Younger’s Putney Heath duel to finding Margaret Thatcher a voice coach on a train, Harold Wilson’s Scilly season holidays to John Major’s dental appointment clearing his path to No10 – these are the places where snap, sometimes daft, decisions changed the course of politics.